 But before you shout HOORAY and run off to get the recipe, I must in good conscience tell you this one little thing.

-There is no way on this sweet earth that the recipe featured in American Western Cooking, which is the same recipe featured on Food Network, will produce the oh so cheesy, oh so hot as hell, oh so scrumptious green chile and gooey cheese heaven that I was served at The Roaring Fork just two weeks ago.
+There is no way on this sweet earth that the green chile mac & cheese recipe featured in American Western Cooking, which is the same recipe featured on Food Network, will produce the oh so cheesy, oh so hot as hell, oh so scrumptious, gooey green chile mac & cheese heaven that I was served at The Roaring Fork just two weeks ago.
 Not happening.
 No way.
 No how.